DistCompiler/pgo/README.md

 ### PlusCal annotations
 Users can specify annotations in the pluscal file to aid PGo in compiling PlusCal to Go.
 PGo requires all variables used that is not defined in the PlusCal algorithm (e.g. constant N).
+Annotations are not location sensitive, but they must appear within the `(* ... *)` for the PlusCal algorithm in the TLA file.

 Annotations appear in the PlusCal code within PlusCal comments, either `(* ... *)` or `\* ...`.
 Each annotation is of the form `@PGo{ <annotation> }@PGo`.
 Multiple annotations of these formats can appear per comment.